Parsl/parsl.github.io/_posts/2025-11-17-grouping-tasks.md

 ## Prioritising by depth

-For the first scheme, tasks are prioritised to make tasks later in the workflow run first.
+For the first scheme, tasks are prioritised to make tasks later in the task graph run first.
 Initially, only the first layer (A) tasks will be able to run, but as soon as one is completed, it will unlock some B tasks, which will in this scheme be run next (in preference to other A tasks), and those in turn will